PhysiCell-Models/collective-invasion/README.md

 The ECM model is built using [PhysiCell](https://github.com/MathCancer/PhysiCell), an open source cell-based, multicellular 3-D modeling framework written in C++.
 If you are not already familiar with PhysiCell please start by reviewing it (see references and **Install** section below) prior to diving deeply into the modeling code here.

 The ECM model has three components: `density` (relative quantity of the fibers), `anisotropy` (agreement of alignment) and `fiber orientation` (overall orientation of the fibers).
-In the example code, we use two different cell types in the model: leader cells (K14+) and follower cells (K14-).
+In the example code, we use two different cell types in the model: leader cells and follower cells.
 Leader cells can influence the ECM but are not affected by the ECM while follower cells are affected by the ECM but cannot change it.

 **Model**